 Hashtags group, similar topics on Twitter, making it easier for people to find the content they are interested in.

-In the past, people were using many hashtags in a tweet to reach more people.
+In the past, people used many hashtags in a tweet to reach more people.
 However, Twitter recommends two hashtags as best practice.

 You will increase the chance of more people seeing your tweets if you use no more than two hashtags relevant to the tweet’s content.

-For example, use #pastel #wildlifeart if you are tweeting about your latest pastel painting of a lion.
+For example, use #pastel #wildlifeart if you tweet about your latest pastel painting of a lion.

 To discover the best hashtags for your content, try the hashtag tool Hashtagify.